All Episodes

 alex jones

-And if you try to show this in England, they try to arrest you.
+And they'd be trying to show this thing when they try to arrest you.

 Let's roll this video.